lara-es/lara-es/README.md

 A little about me -

-Thoughtful and thorough Data Scientist accomplished in compiling, transforming, and analyzing complex information.
-Demonstrated success in identifying relationships and building solutions to diverse problems.
-Passionate about asking the right questions and owning problems end-to-end.
+Thoughtful data scientist adept at effectively communicating complex concepts to diverse audiences.
+Skilled in end-to-end data wrangling, analysis, and visualization, ensuring accurate and insightful findings.
+Detail-oriented with a keen eye for identifying patterns and trends.
+Robust interpersonal skills enable seamless collaboration with cross-functional teams and stakeholders.
+Passionate about leveraging data-driven solutions to tackle problems at the intersection of technology and humanity.
+Thrived in a fast- paced tech startup environment for three years, honing expertise in data science over the past year.

 Areas of specific interest to me are climate change, mycology, health + wellness, and behavior change.
 I love to chat about these things, and more, so feel free to connect on [LinkedIn](https://www.linkedin.com/in/lara-strachan/)!

 ### My Projects:
 - [Satellite Imagery Analysis](https://github.com/lara-es/satellite_imagery)
-  - Identify areas in Colorado that would be most valuable to protect based on patterns of human pressures and biodiversity.
-Using GIS tools such as Rasterio, xarray, ArcGIS, and EO Browser, created a k-Means model to classify land use, & an ArcGIS map to visually interpret findings.
+  - Conducted in-depth analysis to identify key areas in Colorado for preservation, considering both human pressures and biodiversity.
+Employed geospatial tools like Rasterio and xarray to develop a robust k-Means model for land use classification.
+Generated interactive map app through ArcGIS to interpret patterns effectively.
 - [Climate Change and Coffee Production](https://github.com/lara-es/Project4)
   - Explore whether climate change has an impact on coffee production and retail price.
 Collaborated with 3 peers to design project, collect data, and implement models to gain insight and tell a compelling story.
 - [Reddit NLP Comment Engagement Analysis](https://github.com/lara-es/nlp_classification)
-  - Scraped Reddit data using API’s then built a binary classification model to predict whether a post would receive more than the median comments.
-Leveraged text and qualitative features via ColumnTransformer to create a Logistic Regression pipeline.
-Achieved a 14% increase in predictive accuracy from baseline as well as information about feature importance.
+  - Utilized APIs to scrape Reddit data and developed a binary classification model to predict post engagement, surpassing the median comment count.
+Constructed a Logistic Regression pipeline incorporating text and qualitative features.
+Significantly enhanced predictive accuracy by 14% compared to the baseline, while gaining valuable insights into feature importance.

 ### Recently blogged on Medium:
  <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@lara.e.strachan/0"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@lara.e.strachan/0" alt="Recent Article 0">